asbang/IntroMachineLearningCapstone/README.md

 # IntroMachineLearningCapstone

 Welcome to the ML Capstone Project!
-Below I will detail the files that are contained in this repo.
+The full written report file is the ITSC5356CapstoneReport.pdf.
+Below I will detail the remaining files that are contained in this repo.

 house-prices-advanced-regression
  - taken from kaggle, containing the AMES dataset